nhoad/flake8-unused-arguments/README.md

 A flake8 plugin that checks for unused function arguments.

-This package adds one new warning, `U100`.
-There isn't any configuration, it's very simple.
+This package adds the following warnings:

+ - `U100` - An unused argument.
+ - `U101` - An unused argument starting with an underscore